-Most of these problems can be avoided if you have planned regular check points along the way, you communicate regularly and the team understands what to do if something does go wrong.
+Most of these problems can be avoided if you have planned regular check points along the way.
+You also need to communicate regularly and ensure the team understands what to do if something does go wrong.

 Be aware of warning signs